ozaner/ozanerhansha.github.io-OLD/_posts/math/geometry-proofs.md

 <p></p><img src="/assets/math/point_to_sphere.png?style=centerme" style="width:300px;"><p></p>

-However, because we are only concered with the <i>distance</i> between the point and the sphere and not the <i>displacement</i> we can say:
+However, because we are only concerned with the <i>distance</i> between the point and the sphere and not the <i>displacement</i> we can say:

 $$\|\mathbf{P}-\mathbf{Q}\|=\|(\mathbf{P}-\mathbf{C})-r\mathbf{\hat{Q}}\|$$